CodeYourFuture/syllabus-archive/js-core-1/week-1/lesson.md

 > Please make sure you've forked [the js-exercises repo](https://github.com/CodeYourFuture/js-exercises) at the start of the class.
 This is the repo we will use during the class, and for homework.

-## Setup IDE
+## Prerequisites

-There are some tools that will help you to write code.
-One of these, [Prettier](https://prettier.io/), formats your code, making it easier for you and others to read.

-### 1. Install prettier

-* In Visual Studio open the extensions panel (see [https://code.visualstudio.com/docs/editor/extension-gallery#_browse-and-install-extensions](https://code.visualstudio.com/docs/editor/extension-gallery#_browse-and-install-extensions))
-* Search for `Prettier - Code formatter`
-* Click install on the top result

-### 2. Enable formatting on save

-* In Visual Studio open the settings file (see [https://code.visualstudio.com/docs/getstarted/settings#_creating-user-and-workspace-settings](https://code.visualstudio.com/docs/getstarted/settings#_creating-user-and-workspace-settings))
-* Search for `editor format`
-* Set `editor.formatOnSave` and `editor.formatOnPaste` to true
+1. Access to a Linux console (either on Mac, Ubuntu or by using Ubuntu WSL for Windwos 10)
+2. VS Code running a default Linux terminal
+3. NodeJS must be installed

 ## Hello World

 It is programming tradition that the first thing you do in any language is make it output 'Hello world!'.

-We'll do this in JavaScript, using a command called `console.log()`, the `console.log()` method writes a message to the console.
+We'll do this in JavaScript, using a command called `console.log()`.
+The `console.log()` method writes a message to the console.

-The Console is a tool which is mainly used to log information it's useful for testing purposes
+The console is a tool which is mainly used to log information - it's useful for testing purposes.

-Inside of `exercise.js` there's a line of code that will print "Hello world!".

-### 1. Run the program

-* Open a terminal window
-* Change directory to this folder (`cd week-1/C-hello-world`)
-* Run the program using node (`node exercise.js`)

-### 2. Experiment
+### Exercise (10 minutes)
+*(This exercise will help you understand how to run a basic JS script and explore the different ways you can run JS code)*
+1. Create your first `js1-week1.js` script
+2. Type `console.log("Hello World!")`
+3. There are 2 ways you can run this script - one way is by pressing F5 in your VS Code application.
+Can you find out what the second way is?
+Pair up and use a search engine to find out!
+Choose your favourite method and use that from now on.

+**BONUS:** there is a third way of running JS code (notice how I haven't said scipt) - do you know what that is?

+### Exercise (5 minutes)
+*(This exercise will help you expand your understanding of console.log)*

 Write 10 statements like these, but in different languages.